Rolls-Surrette S12-95AGM deep-cycle 12V AGM battery, 85Ah/20h capacity, 3 years warranty (minimum order qty.)

 Rolls Surrette has built a solid reputation over the years as one of the best, if not THE best, sources of deep-cycle batteries.
 Their sealed AGM batteries feature a high cycle life without the need for maintenance.
 The AGM technology (Absorbed Glass Mat) keeps the electrolyte (acid) contained in the sponge-like glass mats allowing Surrette AGM batteries to not expel any liquids even under severe overcharge.
 AGM batteries are non-hazardous, resulting in lower shipping costs and they can also be shipped via air.
 AGM batteries have a very low self-discharge rate, and can handle higher charge currents vs. regular flooded lead-acid batteries.

-The AGM line batteries are designed for a variety of maintenance free applications and come with a solid 7 year warranty.
+The AGM line batteries are designed for a variety of maintenance free applications and come with a solid 3 years full warranty.
 Sealed AGM batteries can be placed anywhere without having to worry about fumes.
 They are also somewhat more suitable for cold places as they are more frost-proof than regular flooded lead-acid batteries.

 Adding batteries in series increases the Voltage, while keeping the Amp-hour size the same.
 Adding batteries in parallel keeps the Voltage the same, while increasing the Amp-hour size of the battery bank.
 For example, two S12-95AGM batteries (85 Ah each) in series makes for a 24 Volt / 85 Ah battery bank.
 Adding another string of two S12-95AGM batteries in parallel to these will increase the bank size to 24 Volt / 170 Ah.